I have been an avid vacationer in the Western United States for over 40 years. I love exploring and discovering new places.

 The nearby red cliffs offer adventures in mountain biking, ATV riding, and other outdoor experiences.
 Historical tours are offered to give the visitor a flare for the history of the surrounding areas.

-There is so much to do in St. George; you might want to spend an extra night just to take it all in.
+There is so much to do in St. George that you might want to spend an extra night just to take it all in.

 Best Times to Visit St. George